Losant/losant-docs/docs/workflows/triggers/webhook.md

+flowclass: Cloud
+description: Learn more about the Losant Webhook Trigger.

 # Webhook Trigger

-The webhook trigger will trigger a workflow when the selected webhook receives a request.
+The Webhook Trigger will fire a workflow when the selected webhook receives a request.

 ![Webhook Trigger](/images/workflows/triggers/webhook-trigger.png "Webhook Trigger")

 ## Configuration

-The configuration for the webhook trigger is relatively simple - just choose a webhook that has been set up for the application as described in the [webhook documentation](/applications/webhooks/).
+The configuration for the Webhook Trigger is relatively simple - just choose a webhook that has been set up for the application as described in the [webhook documentation](/applications/webhooks/).

 ![Webhook Trigger Config](/images/workflows/triggers/webhook-trigger-config.png "Webhook Trigger Config")